 Lavender container care is all about maintaining the right temperature, sun exposure, and water level.
 Luckily, none of this is very intensive.

 Place your container grown lavender plants somewhere they receive full sun (at least 8 hours per day) and water them sparingly.
 Allow the soil to dry out between waterings, but don’t let it get so dry that the plant wilts.

 Lavender likes heat, and many varieties won’t survive a cold winter.
 The beauty of growing lavender in pots is that it can be moved to avoid dangerous conditions.
-When temperatures start to fall, bring your container grown lavender plants inside to tough the winter out by placing in a window that receives full sun.
+When temperatures start to fall, bring your container grown lavender plants inside to tough the winter out by placing them in a window that receives full sun.